matildagaddi/power-outage-attacks/README.md

 The test statistic we are using is the total variation distance (TVD) between the distribution of NERC regions.
 The TVD is a useful statistic in this case because we want to quantify the difference in distributions between two categorical variables.

-We chose a significance level of 0.05 and the p-value is 0.0 so we reject the null hypothesis in favor of the alternative.
+We chose a significance level of 0.01, to be more certain of our conclusion, and the p-value is 0.0 so we reject the null hypothesis in favor of the alternative.
 These findings are useful for understanding which variables to use to predict the cause of an outage.

 ---